Room: X323, Geo-Science Building, Frescati

 - Master's thesis supervision, students in Human Geography i (KG9210); Urban and Regional Planning (KG9211); Globalization, Environment and Social Change; and Demography.

-Research focus: Migration; integration; segregation; migrant entrepreneurship; intermarriage; mixed methods
+Research focus: Migration; integration; segregation; neighbourhoods; mixed methods

 Ongoing research projects